ether/ueberDB/README.md

 ## Key Length Restrictions
 Your Key Length will be limited by the database you chose to use but keep into account portability within your application.

+## doBulk operations on .set out of memory
+doBulk operations that chain IE a large number of .set without a pause to handle the channel clearance can cause a ``Javascript out of heap memory``.

 # MySQL /MariaDB Advice
 You should create your database as utf8mb4_bin,